Indian guru Asaram Bapu awaits verdict in rape trial amid tight security

 The heightened security has echoes of last year's trial of Gurmeet Ram Rahim Singh, head of the spiritual sect Dera Sacha Sauda, who was found guilty of raping two of his followers, in a high-profile trial that saw at least 36 people killed and hundreds injured after riots erupted in the wake of the verdict.

-Asaram, who is described as on his website as "spiritual revolutionist" and a "great teacher," is one of India's leading spiritual gurus.
+Asaram, who is described as on his website as "spiritual revolutionist" and a "great teacher," is one of India's best known spiritual gurus.

-Known simply known as "Bapuji" or "father" among his followers, Asaram first rose to prominence in the 1970s.
+Called simply "Bapuji" or "father" by his followers, Asaram first rose to prominence in the 1970s.
 In the decades since, he has built up a vast religious empire that includes 400 ashrams, or religious schools, across India, as well as numerous global outreach programs.

 Not just one case